 Taylorsville mostly provides a range of single-family homes and apartments, but could expand offerings to include additional types of housing to meet expanding or specialized needs for specific demographic groups or life stages.
+The largest growing segment of housing is senior housing and senior living communities, of which Summit Vista is the largest and most prominent.
 These housing types may include a variety of housing in mixed-use environments, student housing, multigenerational homes, live-work homes, loft spaces, senior living communities, condominiums, and accessory dwellings.
 Taylorsville should strive to provide a variety of housing options within its neighborhoods to accommodate the changing needs of its diversifying and aging households.